 Background Loops¶

-Thirteen asyncio tasks start inside the FastAPI lifespan and run for the lifetime of the process.
+Fifteen asyncio tasks start inside the FastAPI lifespan and run for the lifetime of the process.
 They are cancelled cleanly on shutdown.
+The loop functions live in app/background.py (the meeting-follow-up loop in app/meeting_followup.py); app/main.py's lifespan imports and spawns them.

 Overview¶